-And Qui-Gon, in the grand tradition of the entire Jedi Order (motto: “Feelings Are For Losers“) pretty much just reaches over with a pin and pops Obi-Wan’s balloon by being like “Nope I’m not here for you.
+And Qui-Gon, in keeping with the overall approach of this EU flavor of the entire Jedi Order, pretty much just reaches over with a pin and pops Obi-Wan’s balloon by being like “Nope I’m not here for you.
 I’m on a totally different mission and it’s just a coincidence that we’re both here right now.
 I have no interest in you as a human being, please just forget about me even though I’m standing here acting as though I am invested in your well-being.”
 LIKE, WAY TO SEND MIXED SIGNALS YOU COMPLETE ASS.
 If you don’t want Baby-Wan getting his hopes up, MAYBE DON’T SHOW UP AT HIS BEDSIDE.

 Recurring Theme: My Apprentice Ruined My Life

 Obi-Wan is like “oh right of course my bad I totally get why no one wants to parent me it’s fine I’m fine everything’s fine”:

 It was clear to Obi-Wan that even though chance had placed them on the same ship, Qui-Gon wanted nothing to do with him.
 If the rumors were true, then Obi-Wan, or any initiate Obi-Wan’s age, would only be a painful reminder of the Padawan that Qui-Gon had lost.
 Obi-Wan could not fight Qui-Gon’s past.

 LOL.
 OK, honestly: why the hell is Qui-Gon getting away with this mopey self-indulgent bullshit from the Order that prides itself on LETTING GO OF THINGS?
 Yoda is the ONLY Jedi willing to call him out on this crap?
 Jesus.